fightforthefuture/votebot-api/README.md

 * **`NEXT_ELECTION_DATE`**: Date of next election in `YYYY-MM-DD` format

+* **`IGNORE_ELECTION_DEADLINES`**: If set to 'true', ignore upcoming deadlines and let users continue.
+	Useful for when we are not near an election and do not have updated data from Google Civic.

 * **`TWILIO_ACCOUNT_SID`**: Account string for Twilio

 * **`TWILIO_AUTH_TOKEN`**: Auth token for Twilio